-The IIT/Rush Medical College Program is an early admission program open to sophomores and to students attending other colleges or universities who transfer to IIT.
+The IIT/Rush Medical College Program is an early admission program open to sophomores.
 Students must demonstrate high academic standards and research experience prior to admittance.
 This program is not open to international students.
 The MCAT is required.
 Students admitted to this program will complete their Bachelor of Science degree at IIT in a major of their choosing.
 As part of this experience, they will participate in a year-long research project that bridges engineering, science, and medicine.
 The final four years are spent at Rush Medical College, during which time the student earns the Doctor of Medicine (M.D.) degree.
 This program is designed for students who intend to become research-oriented physicians.